Mercury Systems (NASDAQ:MRCY) Updates FY 2021 Earnings Guidance

-Mercury Systems (NASDAQ:MRCY) last posted its earnings results on Tuesday, May 4th.
-The technology company reported $0.64 EPS for the quarter, beating analysts’ consensus estimates of $0.62 by $0.02.
-The business had revenue of $256.86 million for the quarter, compared to the consensus estimate of $253.28 million.
-Mercury Systems had a net margin of 9.97% and a return on equity of 7.98%.
-The company’s revenue for the quarter was up 23.5% on a year-over-year basis.
-During the same quarter last year, the firm posted $0.60 EPS.
-Equities analysts predict that Mercury Systems will post 1.88 EPS for the current year.

-In other news, CFO Michael Ruppert sold 6,207 shares of Mercury Systems stock in a transaction that occurred on Tuesday, February 16th.
-The shares were sold at an average price of $72.54, for a total value of $450,255.78.
-Following the transaction, the chief financial officer now owns 115,048 shares of the company’s stock, valued at approximately $8,345,581.92.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, CAO Michelle M. Mccarthy sold 793 shares of Mercury Systems stock in a transaction that occurred on Tuesday, March 16th.
+In other Mercury Systems news, CAO Michelle M. Mccarthy sold 793 shares of the business’s stock in a transaction dated Tuesday, March 16th.
 The stock was sold at an average price of $69.32, for a total transaction of $54,970.76.
-Following the completion of the transaction, the chief accounting officer now directly owns 10,279 shares in the company, valued at approximately $712,540.28.
-The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 20,750 shares of company stock worth $1,505,489.
-Insiders own 1.90% of the company’s stock.
+Following the completion of the transaction, the chief accounting officer now owns 10,279 shares of the company’s stock, valued at $712,540.28.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, CEO Mark Aslett sold 2,500 shares of the stock in a transaction dated Thursday, April 22nd.
+The stock was sold at an average price of $76.89, for a total transaction of $192,225.00.
+Insiders sold 18,250 shares of company stock worth $1,317,077 over the last three months.
+1.90% of the stock is currently owned by insiders.

 Mercury Systems Company Profile